An Operator and Investor

 The operator-turned-investor is less common in NYC than it is in SF.
 I made the transition in 2014, where I took the risk of joining a new then-unknown firm, where I was one of the original six members of the team.
 I’ve now served as board member or observer on six companies.
 As an investor, I derive the greatest joy when I have an impact on a company’s success.

-I’m equally honored to have participated in the Kauffman Fellows program – I’m still a proud alumni and I participate in their events as much as possible.
+I’m equally honored to have participated in the Kauffman Fellows program – I’m still a proud alumnus and I participate in their events as much as possible.

-II’ve raised capital from Limited Partners, from sourcing to closing.
-It is a critical part of being successful for most VC firms.
+I’ve raised capital from Limited Partners, from sourcing to closing.
+Fundraising is a critical part of being successful for most VC firms.

 15 year career as a technology leader